Valley Hall Effect and Non-Local Resistance in Locally Gapped Graphene

-\emph{i.e} the far-field limit of $\xi (r, \phi)$ averaged over the upper-half plane.
-This measures the valley polarisation of transverse currents, and non-zero $\xi_\mathrm{avg}$ indicates VHE-type behaviour.

-In Fig \ref{fig_current}, we consider a dot with $\tilde{\Delta}=2$, $\tilde{V}_0=0$ and $R=4.5$, corresponding to tight-binding parameters $V_{A/B} (r< R) = \pm 0.1|t|$ for $R=10\,\mathrm{nm}$.
-The band edge inside the dot occurs at $E=\pm1$ for the analytic results.
-We focus here on valley-dependent effects -- for general scattering properties see \cite{suppmat}. $\xi_{\mathrm{avg}}$ (Fig \ref{fig_current}a) quickly takes large negative values as $E$ increases from zero, before it reaches a peak and decays to about half its maximum value, before vanishing at energies above the band edge.
-Electrons from the $K^\prime$ valley are therefore preferentially scattered in the $+y$-direction for all energies $0<E<\tfrac{\Delta}{2}$, with the strongest effect near the band gap centre.
+\emph{i.e} the far-field limit of the scattered current polarization, averaged over the upper-half plane.
+This quantifies the average valley polarisation of transverse currents, with non-zero $\xi_\mathrm{avg}$ indicating VHE-type behaviour.
+We consider a $R=4.5$ dot with $\tilde{\Delta}=2$ so that the band edge inside the dot is at $\tilde{E}=\pm1$, and focus here on valley-dependent effects -- for general scattering properties see \cite{suppmat}.
+In Fig \ref{fig_Schem1}(d), $\xi_{\mathrm{avg}}$ takes large negative values as $E$ increases from zero, before decaying to about half its maximum magnitude, and then vanishing at energies above the band edge.
+This corresponds to $K^\prime$ electrons preferentially scattering in the $+y$-direction for all band gap energies, with the strongest effect near the gap centre.
+The angular dependence of scattering is determined from the radial component of $\mathbf{j}^{\textrm{sc}} (r \to \infty)$.
+Fig. \ref{fig_Schem1}(e) plots the total quantity (solid line) and its individual valley contributions (shaded and unshaded areas) at the energy shown by the dot in Fig. \ref{fig_Schem1}(d)). $K$ and $K^\prime$ have equal contributions at $\phi=0, \pi$, corresponding to a valley-neutral situation for exact forward- and back-scattering from the dot.
+At other angles the two valleys scatter anti-symmetrically with respect to the $x$-axis.
+At the energy shown, scattering is largest in the transverse directions so that electrons from different valleys scatter almost entirely to opposite sides of the dot.